craigduncanlab/HackyHour/BioinformaticsMap.md

 John Hopkins University has been operating with its own universe of R packages called 'Bioconductor'; a very regulated update and maintenance systems for the packages.

 https://bioconductor.org/books/release/OSCA/index.html

+Bioconductor has its own installation manager (BiocManage) to help with installation.